preciousjohn/preshousjohn/README.md

 HNG Training (tasks)

 ## General info
-This project is a simple web page.
+This project is a simple profile page.

 ## Technologies
 Project is created with: